 In America, we are taught from a young age to fight for our rights.
 And to a certain extent, this is an admirable skill to be learned.
 We should fight for what rightfully belongs to us.
 But as Christians, is this how we are called to conduct ourselves in the world?

 In everything set them an example by doing what is good.
-In your teaching show integrity, seriousness and soundness of speech that cannot be condemned, so that those who oppose you may be ashamed because they have nothing bad to say about us. – Titus 2:7-9 (NIV)
+In your teaching show integrity, seriousness and soundness of speech that cannot be condemned, so that those who oppose you may be ashamed because they have nothing bad to say about us. – Titus 2:7-9 (NIV, emphasis added)

 Again I say, don’t get involved in foolish, ignorant arguments that only start fights.
 A servant of the Lord must not quarrel but must be kind to everyone, be able to teach, and be patient with difficult people.
 Gently instruct those who oppose the truth.
-Perhaps God will change those people’s hearts, and they will learn the truth. – 2 Timothy 2:23-25 (NLT)
+Perhaps God will change those people’s hearts, and they will learn the truth. – 2 Timothy 2:23-25 (NLT, emphasis added)

 I must admit that I’ve been a bit discouraged by the fact that in the name of “fighting for our rights,” so many Christians have gotten involved in the arguments.
 I’ve seen some of the most hurtful comments via social media regarding the church and its leaders.
 Christians have justified their “right” to speak slanderous things about this country and its policies.
 If I’m being honest… it makes me sad.